Erasmus and Study Abroad Programmes

-Although the year you spend abroad year will not count towards your final degree classification it will (upon successful completion of your year abroad) change the title of your degree to ‘BA/BSc with a Year in Europe’ or ‘BA/BSc with a Year Abroad’, depending on the selected programme..
+Although the year you spend abroad year will not count towards your final degree classification it will (upon successful completion of your year abroad) change the title of your degree to ‘BA/BSc with a Year in Europe’ depending on the selected programme.

 Any modules you undertake will need to be formally approved by the Department of Economics.
 Modules can be selected from areas of study that are broadly related to your current degree course, for example: Economics; Business Studies; Finance; Management; Computing; Statistics; Economic History; Law; European Studies; Politics; and Languages.

 For further information relating to opportunities for studying abroad, costs involved and visas please visit the International office website

 All Department of Economics undergraduate students can apply unless they are studying BA/BSc Economics and Accounting.
 Those taking joint degrees however, should contact their lead department.

-Applications are taken during the 1st year of study.
+Applications are taken during the first year of study.
 However, please note; there will be a limit on the number of students that can apply for each receiving institution.